-All facilities will be open and accessible to students in the 2020-21 academic year, subject to national and regional Covid restrictions, and we plan to run regular recreational and competitive sport and fitness activities.
-Timetables and types for these may be limited by government Coronavirus guidelines from time to time and all activities – coaching, training, competition and recreational – will be subject to prevailing Government and sport-specific guidelines.
+All facilities are open and accessible to students during the 2020-21 academic year, subject to national and regional Covid restrictions, and we plan to run regular recreational and competitive sport and fitness activities.
+All activities – coaching, training, competition and recreational – are subject to prevailing Government and sport-specific guidelines.

 Student sport at Team Bath